danielGS161/Hue/README.md

-Bazukinha - A lightweight and full featured PHP imageboard.
+Bazukachan - A lightweight and full featured PHP imageboard.
 ========================================================

 About